An X-Men series on FX from the mind of Noah Hawley? Sounds interesting. Let’s dive into Legion.

 But never mind that.
 My eyes were glued to Legion: an X-Men series coming to FX.
 And the reason for my focus on this all had to do with one man: Noah Hawley.
 Mr. Hawley won me over with his two seasons of Fargo, so to hear that he would be writing an X-Men television show excited me more than anything from the DC Extended Universe, Marvel Cinematic Universe, or other world.

-It helped that the X-Men themselves, as far as films go, were in an odd position.
+It helped that the X-Men themselves were in an odd position.
 Deadpool surpassed expectations, X-Men: Apocalypse made money, but wasn’t as well-received as Days of Future Past, though I enjoyed the film myself.
 Aside from Logan, Deadpool sequels leading to X-Force and Josh Boone directing an upcoming New Mutants film, it didn’t seem that there was a lot on the horizon for the X-Men.

 Then Legion came along and the trailer looked like something we hadn’t seen before from most comic book based shows or films with the possible exceptions of Preacher and Doctor Strange.
 And FX itself has been on a roll lately with its programming, so the idea of Hawley bringing his writing abilities not just to another FX series, but an X-Men one at that, seemed pretty interesting.